yhlong0/IntellectCapital/mottos.md

 3. Read stock chart won't help you understand the business.
 When looking at annual report, I like to know as much as I can about the person that's running the business and how they think about the business and what's really going on with the business.
 I like to understand generally what's going on in all kinds of business that in the same industrial.
 If I invest A and there are 8 companies in same industrial, I want reports from all of them, so that I can understand how company A is doing.
 Reading wall street report won't give you any idea, company annual report can enlight you more.
 4. A great company is gonna be great for thirty years, not three years.
 If you take a trip for 20 years, you should be totally ok for leaving the money with no orders.You know when you back, it's gonna be a terribly strong company

+## Philip Fisher

+1. What are this company doing that his competitors aren’t doing yet?

 ## 自己的感悟

 1. 投资 大公司 vs 小公司